AnuVi/scraping_patents/README.md

    - Figuring out that actually quite a few companies had website and it wasn't scraping mistake.
    - Started to cleaning data in Excel and then realized there were <em>company/director<em> vs <em>attrorney/company confusion<em>.
 So, it was much easier to conifigure scraping part than do it in Excel.

-##Lessons
-1. PowerQuery
-   - To see content of the previous steps -> look at the command line.
-   - If you look older steps keep in mind that it doesn't show later changes - just to avoid WTF!
-I just did it where it is now moments.
-2. As already said, somethings is easier to fix with scraping to get the correct data to correct column than with Excel/PowerQuery.
-3. And some things are still pure handwork in Excel, at least in my case it helps to keep the control.

 ## Cleaning Data